pulumi/registry/themes/default/content/registry/packages/azure/_index.md

 The Azure Classic provider for Pulumi can be used to provision many of the cloud resources available in [Azure](https://azure.microsoft.com/en-us/).
 It manages and provisions resources using the [Azure Resource Manager (ARM) APIs](https://docs.microsoft.com/en-us/rest/api/resources/).

-Azure Classic must be configured with credentials to deploy and update resources in Azure; see the [Installation & Configuration]({{<relref "./installation-configuration">}}) for instructions.
+Azure Classic must be configured with credentials to deploy and update resources in Azure; see [Installation & Configuration]({{<relref "./installation-configuration">}}) for instructions.

 ## Example